Effects conditional on post-treatment events generated by independent mechanisms: Independent mechanisms

 \end{lemma} See Appendix \ref{app:proofs} for a formal proof.

-Conceptually, we can interpret Assumptions \ref{ass:swig_augmented} and \ref{ass:D_Asufficient_po}, together, as a claim about an independence of the mechanism through which $A$ causes $D$ and the mechanism through which $U$ causes $D$.
-To give an intuitive explanation of independent mechanisms, we show that a multiplicative survival model is induced by a sufficient-component cause model\cite{hernan2010causal} where there is no ``interaction'' between $A$ and $U$ in determining $D$ (see Appendix \ref{app:causal_pies}).
+Lemma \ref{lemma:multiplicative_survival} gives conditions under which $D$ follows a so-called ``multiplicative survival model''\cite{hernan2004structural,hernan2010causal}: the probability of ``surviving'' ($D=0$) when $U=u$ and $A$ is fixed to $a'$ is equal to the multiplication of a function of $a'$ and a function of $u$.
+Conceptually, the multiplicative survival model describes survival as the result of avoiding death from two independent mechanisms: one involving only $A$, and one involving only $U$.
+We can interpret Assumptions \ref{ass:swig_augmented} and \ref{ass:D_Asufficient_po}, together, as a claim about an independence of the mechanism through which $A$ causes $D$ and the mechanism through which $U$ causes $D$.
+To fix ideas, we give an example in which a multiplicative survival model is induced by a sufficient-component cause model\cite{hernan2010causal} where there is no ``interaction'' between $A$ and $U$ in determining $D$ (see Appendix \ref{app:causal_pies}).

-These assumptions are not always reasonable but, in certain settings they can be justified by subject-matter arguments.
-Consider for example an RCT that compares the risk of covid-19 infection ($Y$) in individuals receiving an adenoviral vector‐based covid-19 vaccine ($A=1$) or placebo ($A=0$).
-Adenoviral vector‐based covid-19 vaccines can cause fatal vaccine–induced immune thrombotic thrombocytopenia ($D_A=1$)\cite{greinacher2022vaccine, cines2021sars}.
-Despite being rare, through this side effect, the treatment can increase the probability of non-covid death ($D=1$).
-Our assumptions require that this fatal side effect is not associated with other causes of covid-19 incidence or other causes of death, as reflected in the graph in Figure \ref{fig:dag_augmented}.
-This aligns with recent studies suggesting that the vaccine–induced immune thrombotic thrombocytopenia is caused by the combination of a genetic predisposition and a specific somatic hypermutation\cite{wang2026adenoviral}.
+In multiplicative survival models independent causes of death remain independent when conditioning on survival, despite the collider structure \cite{hernan2004structural, hernan2010causal}.
+Specifically, the distribution of $U$ does not differ under different interventions on $A$, even when conditioning on $D=0$.